Skeletons (film)

-Skeletons is a 2010 British film directed by Nick Whitfield, starring Ed Gaughan, Andrew Buckley, and Jason Isaacs.
+Skeletons is a 2010 British pastoral science fiction film directed by Nick Whitfield, starring Ed Gaughan, Andrew Buckley, and Jason Isaacs.
 It was nominated for 'Outstanding Debut by a British Director' at the 64th British Academy Film Awards.
 Skeletons was the winner of the "Best new British feature film" award at the 2010 Edinburgh International Film Festival.
-The plot surrounds two psychic exorcists who travel Britain providing a service to their customers of revealing buried secrets.
+The plot surrounds two psychic exorcists who travel Britain providing a service to their customers of revealing couples' hidden secrets.

+Plot

+Two "suited, slightly shabby (or even seedy in one case), privately-contracted investigators...walk through the British countryside to visit couples and others who want to exhume and clear out the secrets and [(metaphorical)] skeletons in one another’s closets before[,] for example[,] getting married."

+The psychic investigators do this by accessing "portals to the couples’ histories, that are accessed through the cupboards in their houses and which allow the investigators to view and experience the hidden parts of their customers lives.”